sahasg96/MCP/README.md

 This library contains all the generic functions for showing an output and clearing the display and counter.

 ###delay(time)
-Takes an int input, and cretaes a delay.
+Takes an int input, and Creates a delay.

 ###ResetCounter()
 Resets the IC4017 decade counter.